 - Must be paying student fees at the Corvallis campus

 - Must be in good university standing (academic and student conduct)

 Accommodations: If accommodations for disability are needed in order to participate in the trip, please contact Emily Bowling at firstname.lastname@example.org or 541-737-7673, preferably one month in advance due to the immersive nature of the experience.

-Native Voices: Exploring Cultural Engagement, Policy Issues, & Community Wellbeing - Monday June 18 to Friday June 22 (trip will leave early morning on Monday June 18 and return late in the evening on Friday June 22)
+Native Voices: Exploring Cultural Engagement, Policy Issues, & Community Wellbeing - Monday June 18 to Satruday June 23 (trip will leave early morning on Monday June 18 and return by mid-day on Saturday June 23)